-The in-hospital mortality rate was of 12% (5/43).
-Specifically, 4 patients died within two weeks of life, 2 patients at 7.5 and 22 months, respectively.
+The in-hospital mortality rate was 12% (5/43).
+Specifically, 4 patients died within 2 weeks of life, 2 patients at 7.5 and 22 months, respectively.
 In-hospital CV death occurred in 4 cases, while non-CV mortality was reported in 1 patient.
-In-hospital complications were mostly non-CV (15/19, 79%), of which 9 for pulmonary infections and acute respiratory distress.
+In-hospital complications were mostly non-CV (15/19, 79%), of which 9 were for pulmonary infections and acute respiratory distress.

 Follow-up data were available in only 26 case reports.
-1 death (4%) occurred at 11 months after discharge for unknown reasons.
-Long term complications were reported in about 73% (19/26) of cases.
-Among them CV complications (left ventricular dysfunction, acute heart failure) occurred in 37% (7/19), while non-CV complications were reported in 63% (12/19), including pulmonary infections, gastrointestinal and neurological complications, urinary infections and immunodeficiency.
+One death (4%) occurred 11 months after discharge for unknown reasons.
+Long-term complications were reported in about 73% (19/26) of cases.
+Among them, CV complications [left ventricle (LV) dysfunction, acute heart failure] occurred in 37% (7/19), while non-CV complications were reported in 63% (12/19), including pulmonary infections, gastrointestinal and neurological complications, urinary infections, and immunodeficiency.